nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 A space for collecting thoughts and technical walk-thrus and takeaways during my coding journey through CY 2024.

+## Week 6

+Although I was out of town for most of week 5, but some software development happened anyway:

+- Challenged myself to create an ADIF file validation tool for very specific log files.
+This was mostly successful in that I have a working console app with separate library classes and a unit test project, and it provided lots of opportunity to refresh my memory on use of *Regex* and its Syntax and best practices.
+Also, it provided an opportunity to use `dotnet` to build the solution from scratch, and manually add the Library and Unittest projects.
+- Reorganized my plan for the MobWxApp.
+It is going longer than I had originally intended it to, and I have another project that I promised to deliver in a couple months so I need to move-on from MobWxApp for now.
+I intended to have it pushed to the Android Play Store, but that will have to wait.
+Meanwhile, I've cleaned up the UI and the data models a bit, and have generated another Release Build that I will be using on my personal Android phone.

+### Iterating Through Characters In A String

+- Use `string.IndexOf(char)` instead to avoid iterating.
+- Leverage `Regex.Match` for single-instance searching within a string, and `Regex.Matches` for locating multiple instances of a string.
+- `Match` and `Matches` have helpful properties like `Count` and `StartingIndex` that are probably more efficient than a `for` or `foreach` construct.

+### Method Wrapping

+While building the ADIF validator toy, I found myself creating "wrapper methods" to the library methods that actually did the work.

+- This allowed the Console project to provide minimal information to get the Library method to fire, through a method proxy that would add the correct information for the Library function.
+This abstracts-away the complexity from the Console project.
+- In the future I should _reconsider_ having wrapper methods do another other work that simply supplying details on behalf of the caller.
+Having the parent wrapper method change data before sending it to the child method makes bug-hunting and testing more difficult, with no other real benefit.
+- Test the wrapper function _thoroughly_ prior to wiring-up the child (wrapped) method.
+Then don't edit the parent function again (or risk adding bugs that are difficult to find and squash).
+- Try refactoring the code so that wrapper methods aren't necessary.
+This could be accomplished with a `ConsoleLib` class that is only used by a Console UI, or some other library that basically acts as an API but otherwise does not analyze or change any data passed in either direction.

 ## Week 4

 ### ListView and MVVM